cockroachdb/docs/src/current/cockroachcloud/quickstart.md

 docs_area: get_started
 ---

 This page shows you how to use the [{{ site.data.products.db }} Console](https://cockroachlabs.cloud) to create a {{ site.data.products.serverless }} cluster and then insert and read some sample data from a Java or Node.js sample application.
-To connect to your cluster directly from the command line, refer to [Connect to a {{ site.data.products.serverless }} Cluster](connect-to-a-serverless-cluster.html?filters=command-line).

 ## Create a {{ site.data.products.serverless }} cluster